diodechain/website/index.md

   animated: false
   title: What teams are saying
   quotes:
-  - quote: Diode is an amazing technology and product - it unlocks our software for use in regulated and sensitive environments.
+  - quote: Diode unlocks our training software for use in regulated and sensitive environments.
     author: Erich, CEO Compendium
-  - quote: I really like the approach you are taking at **diode.io** and am migrating to Diode to have secure remote control capabilities.
+  - quote: I am migrating to Diode to have secure remote control capabilities for our building systems.
     author: Ettoire, Modosmart
   - quote: Diode's response to my support requests highlights how much they really care about all of their customers.
     author: Krista, RPG
   - quote: Diode just works.
     author: Joey, Exosite
-  - quote: Diode has changed the way we do business - we are able to deploy MES components and environments fully GDPR compliant and have created a Diode-based product line.
+  - quote: We are able to deploy remote MES components and equipment that are fully GDPR compliant and have now created a Diode-based product line.
     author: Omer, Dera Technologies
-  - quote: We are now using Diode for both our administration of the network and for our financial interactions with portfolio companies.
-This tool has changed how we do business.
+  - quote: We use Diode to securely administrate our network and for financial interactions with portfolio companies.
     author: Eric, Global Enterprise Network
-  - quote: Diode allows us to move quickly while achieving the level of information protection for the communities and industries we serve.
+  - quote: Diode allows us to move quickly while protecting the communities and industries we serve.
     author: Josh, YetiCGI